-Photoshop is a workhorse of which the first versions were released as early as the mid-eighties of the past century.
+Photoshop is a workhorse of which the first versions were released as early as the late eighties of the past century.
 Affinity Photo is brand new.
 So, would it be fair to compare them?
 If there would be any logic in software development, I’d answer that question with a “No”.
 But there isn’t — logic, I mean.
 Affinity Photo may well blow Photoshop out of the water.
 It’s faster, has no historically grown rubbish the developer needs to keep in there and is just plain powerful.
 And best of all: its licence model is customer-friendly.

 The very first thing I find extremely important to mention about Affinity Photo is that it’s developed with non-destructive processing in mind from the ground up.
 For example, filters are never going to fool around with your image, and neither will adjustments — they are live and non-destructive without the need to deliberately select/create them as such.
 The History palette is pretty much infinite at remembering 8000+ steps to cycle back through and it supports recording over 8000 steps to record.

 The second thing that I find very important is that the developers made sure Affinity Photo wouldn’t suffer from integration blues.
 Affinity Photo doesn’t just integrate with Affinity Designer (review here), but also opens and exports to… Photoshop files, as well as every other file format you’d expect.
 It exports to a number of formats you wouldn’t expect as well: PDF, SVG, EPS… Adobe users who want to jump ship are welcomed with the assurance they can import their brushes and colour swatches.
 Just as in Affinity Designer, you can export to slices, Retina files and everything else you need in this era of digital publishing.

 Export has another great feature: continuous export.
 This export type outputs files automatically after content changes!